dragosrotaru/PAL/notes/focus.md

 - connect gui to observable env

 - should code be evaluated when source is changed? what about garbage collection?
+- should I lazy evaluate, and just give the option to eager evaluate by exposing the eval function? or default to eager and use quote? both?
 - implement language server functionality
 - load gui, env methods as procedures in the env during compilation

+- write out a formal definition of the parser in BNF
+- write tests for all possible edge cases
+- fix closing bracket behaviour

 - neurosymbolic
 - extensible